Wolfenstein: Youngblood: Plot

-Abby directs Jessie and Zofia to find Lab X. She explains that the Nazi leadership attempted to kill Lothar for disobeying their orders, forcing him into hiding where he eventually infiltrated the French Resistance with Juju.
+Abby explains that the Nazi leadership attempted to kill Lothar for disobeying their orders, forcing him into hiding where he eventually infiltrated the French Resistance with Juju.
 Jessie and Zofia breach Lab X and proceed to its deepest level, where they find Blazkowicz.
-He tells them that after he killed Hitler in the 1960s, he accidentally activated a doomsday device that will eventually render the Earth uninhabitable.
+He tells them that after the Nazis started losing ground following the Second American Revolution, Adolf Hitler ordered the construction of a weather control doomsday device to crush the rising global resistance movement.
+When BJ killed Hitler in the 1960s, a fail-safe planned by Hitler activated the doomsday device that will eventually render the Earth uninhabitable, as part of Hitler's "Nero Decree" to bring down the world with him.
 He traveled to Lab X to find a way to stop the doomsday device, where he learned about the existence of multiple alternate dimensions, and glimpsed one where the Nazis lost World War II.
 He then uses a Da'at Yichud artifact to upgrade Jessie and Zofia's powered armor suits and directs them to go after Lothar.
 Meanwhile, Lothar retakes his old headquarters and orders his allies in Berlin to stage a coup against the government.
 Jessie and Zofia confront Juju and Lothar and kill them both.

-Afterwards, Anya and Grace arrive.
-Realizing the threat the Fourth Reich poses, Blazkowicz, Anya, and Grace decide to call upon all their allies around the world to fight the Fourth Reich.
-Jessie, Zofia, and Abby decide to stay in Paris to defend it against the Fourth Reich's inevitable counterattack.
+Afterward, Anya and Grace arrive.
+Realizing the threat the Fourth Reich poses, the Blazkowicz family, Grace, and the U.S. government call upon the rest of the world to fight the Fourth Reich and defeat the Nazis for good.
+Jessie, Zofia, and Abby decide to stay in Paris to defend it against the Fourth Reich's counterattack with the Apocalypse looming in the horizon.